quietui/quiet/docs/docs/index.md

 ### Preloading components

-You can tell the autoloader to preload components that aren't on the page by adding the `data-quiet-preload` attribute anywhere in the document.
+You can tell the autoloader to preload components that aren't initially on the page by adding the `data-quiet-preload` attribute anywhere in the document.
 Tags must be separated by a space, as shown below.
 A good practice is to add it to the `<html>` element.

 ```html
 <!--